badidaoud/Smart-Waste-Management-System/README.md

 | [`bins_combined_with_lids.SLDASM`](mechanical/bins_combined_with_lids.SLDASM) | Assembly combining multiple bins with their lids |
 | [`outside_box.SLDPRT`](mechanical/outside_box.SLDPRT) | Outer enclosure box |

-No rendered preview images survived for these parts; they're included here as source files only.
-Anyone with SolidWorks (or a compatible viewer) can open them directly.
+No renders survived for these, just the source files.
+Open them up in SolidWorks (or a compatible viewer) if you want to poke around.

 ## My Contributions

-My individual work on the team covered:

-- Took the team's initial hand-sketched concept and turned it into an actual KiCad schematic and PCB layout, learning KiCad from the ground up in under 20 days.
+- Took our rough hand-sketched idea and actually built it out in KiCad, schematic and PCB layout, having never opened the program before this project.
-- Placed and routed the board: ESP32-WROOM-32D, LoRa transceiver (SX1278), BQ24072 battery management/charging circuit, TPS61070 boost regulator, and the FTDI programming interface, including the antenna keep-out zone required around the LoRa module.
+- Placed and routed the whole board: the ESP32-WROOM-32D, the SX1278 LoRa transceiver, the BQ24072 battery management circuit, the TPS61070 boost regulator, the FTDI programming interface, and the antenna keep-out zone the LoRa module needs.
-- Designed the physical enclosure in SolidWorks: the bin lid, individual slot bin, combined multi-bin assembly, and outer box.
+- Designed the physical enclosure in SolidWorks: the bin lid, the slot bin, the combined multi-bin assembly, and the outer box.

 ## Repository Contents